the-drunk-coder/megra-doc/docs/installation.md

 If the downloaded version doesn't work, it might be because the release version is compiled against a newer version of glibc.
 In this case, you can install it from source or use `cargo install`.
 It's recommended to install Rust following the instructions on `https://rust-lang.org`.

+### Windows

+If Mégra doesn't start, try starting it from a command prompt.
+If it says something like "the current stream config isn't supported", try starting it with the option `--live-buffers 2` (or whatever you number of output channels is).
+Sometimes WASAPI doesn't support different numbers of input- and output channels.